racket/racket/racket/src/cs/README.txt

 Chez Scheme will inline small Rumble functions as long as the inlined function body refers only to primitives and other identifiers that are explicitly defined in the Rumble library body.
-The "explicily defined" part can be tricky, particularly since inling will consider the function body after other inlining is already applied.
+The "explicitly defined" part can be tricky, particularly since inlining will consider the function body after other inlining is already applied.
 For example, given